panpanzee/Nearest_Neighbour_Finder/README.md

 An implementation of K nereast neighbor finder based on kd_tree.

-Usage:
+Main prog usage:

   1. Check out the code to a local direcotry
-  2. To build the main prog, runn
+  2. To build the main prog, run
         $ g++ kd_tree.cpp nearest_neighbour.cpp -o NN_finder -O3 -lboost_thread-mt
   3. Read the help page of the main prog by calling
         $ ./NN_finder help